Build a great portfolio while contributing to important grassroots causes in Cape Town

 Join the award winning photography internship program in Cape Town, South Africa!
 It’s a great opportunity to improve your skills through tutoring by a professional photographer, to build a diverse portfolio, and to contribute to nonprofit work through your photography.

-As an intern, you’ll be placed with one or more nonprofit(s), and you’ll be documenting their work with your camera.
+After this initial week, you’ll be placed with one or more nonprofit(s), and you’ll be documenting their work with your camera.
 Depending on your skills and interests, the projects can be focused on environmental, social development, human rights, or animal welfare.
 You’ll learn about the organisation’s mission and projects, and create a portfolio of images that the nonprofit can use for communication and fundraising purposes.
 It’s a great way to gain practical photography experience and help raise awareness of important development programs.
-During this photography internship, you have the option of getting mentorship and tutoring by Anna Lusty, a professional humanitarian photographer.
+You’ll have the option of getting continued tutoring by Anna, if you’d like mentorship throughout your internship.

 |Cape Town, South Africa|